 There’s just nothing like the combination of a beautiful, natural, character-enhanced wood and a simple white kitchen.
 This breathtaking kitchen design below is a lesson in just how much warmth wood pocket doors and a knotty hardwood floor can bring.

-Here is another example of the warmth natural wood flooring can create in an all-white pristine kitchen with brass hardware.
+Here is another example of how natural wood flooring can balance an all-white pristine kitchen with brass hardware.
 (Obviously it hasn’t been styled with decor – just imagine what plants, pots, and pretty things could live here!)

 Perhaps my favorite kitchen of all time – reiterating the point about what warm beauty natural, rustic wood can bring and also proving beautiful kitchens need not be grand in scale.